Welcome!

 My work and research

-Currently I focus mostly on the modeling the space environment of planets.
-We have carries out a series of magnetosphere-ionosphere models of the Earth, Venus, Mars, and in the future Jupiter and Saturn’s satellites.
-Our models have the capability of capturing high-resolution structures such as Kelvin-Helmhotz instabitliy.
+Currently I focus on the modeling the space environment of Earth and planets.
+We have carries out a series of magnetosphere-ionosphere models of the Earth, Venus, Mars, and in the future exoplanets.
+Our models have the capability of capturing high-resolution structures such as Kelvin-Helmholtz instability.
 We are also comparing observations such as “Tianwen-1” and other ongoing satellites to advance our understanding of the planetary physics.

 Students from majors of space physics, astronomy, physics, atmospheric physics, and computer science are welcome.
 I hope you have solid background of physics, broad interest in planetary science and computer programming, and the spirit of self-motivation.
+We are also seeking postdoctoral researchers with a strong research background in space & planetary Sciences.
+Expertise in observational or simulation analysis is essential.
+The successful candidate will conduct research in our focus areas (Earth and planetary ionosphere-magnetosphere coupling), collaborating on team projects.
 We can get together to do something new and exciting.